mirjunaid26/particle_accelerator_LHC/README.md

 # Unsupervised Machine Learning Approach

-Approached the signal detection from background as Anomaly detection problem
+Approach:

-Assmuptions: Assumed each feature is independent in the row
+We approached the signal detection from background as Anomaly detection problem and assumed that each feature is independent in the row.

 Problems: